 Yoga requires minimal accessories but the most important thing to do is to get yourself a yoga mat.
 It is posited that one should always use the same mat during yoga.
 Cosmic energy that is radiated from the body gets stored in the mat (quite similar to as in meditation).
 Yoga mats are easily available online but I had a local textile market nearby from where I was able to get a cotton mat at a fairly decent price.
 I would recommend against using plastic mats, since you can smell the plastic while doing some exercises.
 It is a bad distraction and the smell is rather unpleasant.

+Choose a time that suits your scheduleWhile there is no specific time as such for yoga, I chose the morning since I was pretty much busy throughout the day.
+Doing yoga in the morning has the additional benefit that it keeps you active throughout the day, and as the traditional Indians say- the morning air (brahma-vayu) is an elixir for the body.
 I would get up in the morning at five and freshen up by five-thirty or six.
 I would generally take a banana and a glass of water before I proceeded with my routine.
 These are optional and depend on your energy levels as you exercise.
 You can start without them and decide for yourself in a couple of days.
 Many such subtle things will be conspicuous to you within a few days, which will help you curate your session better and make it entrenched into your daily life (like your clothing, room temperature etc.).